za3k/busy_beaver/README.md

 # This repository

 lazy_beaver.py is provided which calculates small values of LB(x) (good up until about x=5).
-Just run the program directly from Python, on a machine which will stay powered on and otherwise idle for at least a week.
+Run `python3 lazy_beaver.py | tee lazy_beaver.log` on a machine which will stay powered on and otherwise idle for at least a week.

+lazy_beaver.rs is exactly the same, but re-written in Rust for speed.
+Run `cd lazy_beaver && cargo run | tee lazy_beaver.log`.

 # Speedups used